manuflores/bio_tda/README.md

-## Bio TDA
+## A First Deep Insight on Topological Analysis of Biological Data

-Repo to play around with TDA using biological data.
+Repository to play around with TDA tools using biological data.

 ## License